Suspendednetwork/Leonels-app-Library/README.md

 what is leonels app library?

-its a project intended directly to bypass jamf restrictions.
+it is a project that intends no harm and is used to just have fun

-lol okay done
+happy hacking everyone!